 You can choose a different pharmacy for each prescription if you choose.
 Many people choose one pharmacy that provides consistent, convenient service and competitive bids.
 Because of competition for your prescriptions through Rxeed.com, it's very likely that lower prices and better services will be offered.
 With Rxeed, you choose which pharmacy fills your prescription(s).
 Regardless of your decision, it is very important that your prescriber(s) and pharmacist(s) know all the medications you are currently taking in order to avoid potentially harmful drug interactions and drug conflicts.
 Access to a record of all your prescriptions is critical for pharmacists and physicians to best care for you, but it is your choice to use one or more pharmacies to fill your Rxs.

 You are under no obligation.
 System will terminate the auction.
-Only when you confirm that you want to proceed with services then you will be charges $2 service fee.
+Only when you confirm that you want to proceed with services then you will be charged $2 service fee.
 Independent pharmacies may contact you and ask if you need assistance.
 Ultimately, you are in control of your purchasing decisions.

 Go through the auction process like any prescription.
 Present your email confirmation to the new winning pharmacy, as you would normally do for a new prescription.
-Ask pharmacist at the new pharmacy to initiate a transfer of your prescription from the pharmacy that filled the prescription last time.
+Ask the pharmacist at the new pharmacy to initiate a transfer of your prescription from the pharmacy that filled the prescription last time.
 State laws vary regarding the transfer of prescriptions, and in some states or for certain drugs, the pharmacist may be required to contact your prescriber for approval to fill your medication.
 Pharmacists know the laws in your state, so rely on them for this information.
 It may be helpful to contact your pharmacist by phone or email prior to visiting the pharmacy, so your prescription is ready when you arrive.

 You can contact the pharmacist to place a call to your prescriber and get a new prescription for you.